-Genetic Variation and
+Genetic Variation and Behaviour:

+Neural Basis of Female Behaviours:

 Genetic Basis of Species Isolation due to Hybrid Sterility:

 In cases where species are able to hybridize, the resulting offspring are often sterile, yet the genetic basis of this mechanism (which prevents species from merging) is poorly understood.
 Using a combination of gene expression assays and quantitative genetic mapping, our research seeks to identify the genetic basis of hybrid sterility.